-A tedious work that I don’t have to do anymore.
-Tailwind thought about it and implemented a feature that lets you organise your board!
+That’s tedious work that I don’t have to do anymore.
+Tailwind thought about it and implemented a feature that lets you organize your board!

-With this feature, every time you have to pin a pin in multiple boards you can just write the name of your group of boards.
+With this feature, every time you have to pin a pin to multiple boards, you can just write the name of your group of boards.

 The hardest thing – especially if you are as forgetful as myself – is to remember which pins you have already pinned.

 Try to guess why.
-You’re right, Tailwind does it for me.
+You’re right: Tailwind does it for you.

 As you can see in this screenshot, the boards where I’ve already pinned the same pin are highlighted so I know I’ve already pinned this pin to those boards.

 Good job!
-You did it, you’ve all your pins scheduled for at least one week.
+You did it, you’ve got all your pins scheduled for at least one week.

-Now what you should do is going to your “Publisher” and play with your pins.
+Now what you should go to your “Publisher” and play with your pins.

-In your “Publisher” you can see all the pins that you’ve scheduled organised by day and time.
+In your “Publisher” you can see all the pins that you’ve scheduled organized by day and time.

-What I do when I’m “hunting” for pins to schedule is going by topic, but I don’t like them to be published in that order and, drum roll… Tailwind steps in.
+What I do when I’m “hunting” for pins to schedule is go by topic, but I don’t like them to be published in that order and, drum roll… Tailwind steps in.

 In fact, in the publisher you can move your pins around manually or use the “Shuffle Queue” button.
 And you’ll have all your pins mixed up.

-If you really want some pin to be published at a specific time (as for example when you pin in multiple boards and you set an interval) you can lock the pin so when you’ use the shuffle it won’t move.
+If you really want some pins to be published at a specific time (for example when you pin in multiple boards and you set an interval), you can lock the pin so when you use the shuffle it, won’t move.